 Technology has increased access to education

-Learning is no longer simply about travelling to a brick and mortar education center.
+Learning is no longer simply about traveling to a brick and mortar education center.
 A century ago, books were rare, and only the elite had access to various opportunities to attend a class and learn with a teacher on the podium.
 Today, loads of information is available everywhere in form of books, audios, images, and even videos can be accessed with just a click on the computer or smartphone.
 Most colleges have online degrees that make it easy to learn faster.
 With the rise in new technology, the chalkboard has disappeared completely as people take to tech gadgets such as tablets, laptops, and smartphones

 While conventional classes are still the order of the day, a significant portion of learners especially those in online courses have changed the way they take notes completely.
 Because training is recorded in various media and can be replayed as many times as a learner prefers, notes are now captured, saved, and read on tablets and laptops.
 The enhanced access to education, the ease of learning, and ability to learn from anywhere has created a new impetus for learning that is making more people, including those with strict work schedules; manage to take a new course.